xzhang03/NidaqGUI/README.md

     5. Rotary encoder parameters (for tracking running)
     6. Scheduler (only optophotometry or scoptophotometry modes): Baseline -> Opto phase -> Post-opto phase
     7. Scheduler only: External TTL pulses for scheduler (each pulse trigger an opto train)
-    8. Scheduler only: A Time-delayed TTL pulse output after each train (e.g., to trigger water delivery)
+    8. Stim.-delayed TTL output: A Time-delayed TTL pulse output after each train (e.g., to trigger water delivery)
-    9. Scheduler only: A conditional version time-delayed TTL pulse (e.g., has to lick during cue to get water delivery)
+    9. Conditional stim.-delayed TTL output: A conditional version time-delayed TTL pulse (e.g., has to lick during cue to get water delivery)

     To run Omnibox: